open-cloud/open-cloud.github.io.old/0_overview.md

-Today, OpenCloud includes servers at all four tiers, organized as four independently managed Deployments: an EC2 Deployment allows users to acquire VMs in EC2, a ViCCI Deployment includes six servers at each of the five ViCCI sites (ViCCI servers will be added as demand dictates), an Internet2 Deployment includes two servers at each of ten Internet2 routing centers, and an Enterprise Deployment includes clusters at two University campuses.
+Today, OpenCloud includes servers at all four tiers, organized as four independently managed Deployments: an EC2 Deployment allows users to acquire VMs in EC2, a ViCCI Deployment includes servers at each of the five ViCCI sites (ViCCI servers will be added to OpenCloud as demand dictates), an Internet2 Deployment includes two servers at each of ten Internet2 routing centers, and an Enterprise Deployment includes clusters at two University campuses.